jazellemaira/web-dev-intro/README.md

-100 Days of Code
+## 100 Days of Code

-First exercise for Udemy web dev course.
+This is the first exercise for Udemy web dev course.
+This can be viewed at https://jazellemaira.github.io/web-dev-intro/